torognes/inf9380/cloud/elasticluster_part1.md

 ## 6. Get the ssh key-pairs that we will use to log into the cluster
+On the admin machine download the ssh key-pairs (same as you used in step 1, but now also the public key).
 ```
 cd ~/.ssh
 wget https://raw.githubusercontent.com/torognes/inf9380/master/cloud/inf9380-ssh